 If you haven’t hiked Trolltunga (Trolls tongue), this is a perfect warm up or even replacement.
 The view is phenomenal and the view is of a fjord and not of a lake like from Trolltunga!
 (Extra brownie points for Dronningstien!)
 At one point of the hike there is a rock formation just like at Trolltunga, just a bit smaller.
 It is a popular spot for photos, but the hike is a bit narrow at this point, so be extra careful.
 Mid season there are often queues at this section.

 The highest point of the hike is about 1100 meters above sea level and a lot of the trail is at this height.

-When starting on the descen,the Dronningstien hike is finished and the blue D’s are now the familiar red T’s.
+When starting on the descent, the Dronningstien hike is finished and instead of the blue D’s you will now see the red T’s along the trail.
 You will pass a place called Nosi and start on the famous Munketreppene going downhill.
 This section will take you about 1 hours minimum and can be unexpectedly challenging for your knees and feet.
 If you have brought a change of shoes, now is a good time to change those hiking boots for some comfy sneakers.

 These stairs made of rocks were made by British munks between 1210 and 1537.
 The 616 steps will take you quite a distance down from the mountain.

 By the end of the stairs the hike continues along a more narrow path and eventually a gravel road.
 If you stay in Ullensvang hotel there is a short cut signposted.
 If you are taking the shuttle bus, then just follow the road downhill.
 When you see the beautiful orchards of apple trees you are close to the end.

 The hike is recommended between June and September, but can be possible even in May and October, depending on the weather.
 Check with the locals about updated tour conditions prior to your hike.